B2B Marketing Funnel: What It Is and How to Build, Track, and Optimize Yours

 This is something we need to be aware of when tracking the marketing funnel, so we can spot the inconsistencies and optimize for more seamless customer journeys.

-At the top, we want to focus on capturing the attention of potential customers and making them aware of our products or services.
+At the top of the B2B marketing funnel, you want to focus on capturing the attention of potential customers and making them aware of your products or services.
 TOFU is all about brand recognition and getting that initial interest from your target audience.

 For the TOFU stage, track metrics that can give you insights into customer behavior.
-For example, you want to know who's visiting your website, how they arrived there, and what content they interact with.
+For example, those which give you information on the three main channels by which new leads may discover your brand—organic search, paid search, and social media.

 • Organic sessions: Measure the number of organic visitors on your website to see how effective your SEO strategy is.
 Keep an eye on impressions here.